 I sincerely hope the information given served as informative, beneficial, and healing.

-Laura Healing With Spirit is a Registered Certified Medical Assistant and Reiki Master Teacher in the Usui Tradition.
+Laura Healing With Spirit is a Registered Certified Medical Assistant, An accredited Shihan (teacher) in Jikiden Reiki, and Reiki Master Teacher in the Usui Tradition.
 She has over 15 cumulative years in the holistic and allopathic health fields and has incorporated energy medicine in her line of work since 2006.

 With Laura’s diverse background, Laura has a very unique way of teaching and working with her clients than what is typically seen in mainstream reiki which is why many certified reiki practitioners opt to take her courses to better fulfill their personal or professional healing needs.
 Laura also has extensive training and experience working with trauma victims and domestic violence over the past 6 years.
 She has a keen sense of awareness when working with her clients that many chronic illnesses, major life events and past life challenges often appear as potential energetic blocks during reiki treatment sessions.